United Kingdom and the Gaza war: Keir Starmer

-After the Hamas-led attack on Israel on 7 October 2023, which began the Gaza war, Labour leader and Leader of the Opposition Keir Starmer expressed support for[Israel, condemned Hamas' attack, and said, "This action by Hamas does nothing for Palestinians.
+After the Hamas-led attack on Israel on 7 October 2023, which began the Gaza war, Labour leader and Leader of the Opposition Keir Starmer expressed support for Israel, condemned Hamas's attack, and said, "This action by Hamas does nothing for Palestinians.
 And Israel must always have the right to defend her people."
 In an interview with LBC on 11 October 2023, Starmer was asked whether it would be appropriate for Israel to totally cut off power and water supplies to the Gaza Strip, with Starmer replying that "I think that Israel does have that right" and that "obviously everything should be done within international law".
 On 20 October, after criticism and resignations of Labour councillors, Starmer said that he only meant that Israel had the right to defend itself.
 Starmer had said that a ceasefire would only benefit Hamas for future attacks, instead calling for a humanitarian pause to allow aid to reach Gaza.
 As of 6 November 2023, 50 of Labour's councillors had resigned over the issue.

 On 16 November 2023, Starmer suffered a major rebellion when 56 of his MPs (including ten frontbenchers) defied a three-line whip in voting for a Scottish National Party (SNP) motion proposed by Stephen Flynn to support an "immediate ceasefire" in Gaza.
 Prior to the vote, Starmer stated that Labour MPs with positions in his Shadow Cabinet would be sacked if they voted in favour of the ceasefire vote.
 This then led to the loss of ten frontbenchers, including eight shadow ministers.
 In December 2023, Starmer followed Sunak in changing his stance by calling for a "sustainable ceasefire as quickly as possible", which also came after the Foreign Secretary David Cameron's same change in position.
 Starmer stated his support for a "two-stage", "two-state solution".
 The Labour Party under Starmer suspended several parliamentary candidates and MPs, including Graham Jones, Andy McDonald, Azhar Ali and Kate Osamor, for allegedly making anti-Semitic comments about Israel during the Israel-Hamas war, or for describing its conduct as genocide.
 On 18 February 2024, Starmer called for a "ceasefire that lasts" and said it must "happen now".